harleen/harleen.github.io/_posts/2024-09-05-terms-of-service.markdown

 11.2 Severability.
 The provisions of this Agreement are to be considered separately, and if any provision hereof should be found by any court or competent jurisdiction to be invalid or unenforceable, this Agreement will be deemed to have effect as if such provision were severed from this Agreement.

 11.3 Governing Law.
-This Agreement is subject to the laws of the Commonwealth of Massachusetts excluding any conflict of laws provisions.
+This Agreement is subject to the laws of the Commonwealth of California excluding any conflict of laws provisions.

 11.4 Revisions.
 We may at any time revise the terms of this Agreement by updating these terms and by providing reasonable notice to you of that change.
 We are continually working to make Our Services better for our users.
 This means that our Services can and will change over time.
 We may augment, modify, discontinue, or suspend any part of our Services at any time.
 We will work to provide advance notice to you where appropriate, but you acknowledge that this may not always be possible.
 The use of any of Our Services after such an amendment to the Terms shall be considered an acceptance of all changes to the Terms.
 If You do not agree with the revised Terms, you must immediately cease any use of our Services.